cjmartin/cjmartin.github.com/_posts/2025-04-04-se-radio-paul-frazee.md

 - **DIDs (Decentralized Identifiers)**, based on a W3C spec — these allow users to have portable identities not tied to any single server.
 - **PDS (Personal Data Servers)**, where each user’s data lives.
-- A **relay-and-aggregation system** (inspired by search engines) that pulls in updates from across the network to power app-level features like timelines, threads, and search.
+- A **relay-and-aggregation system** that pulls in updates from across the network to power app-level features like timelines, threads, and search.

 This setup enables a decentralized (although still server based), yet scalable, architecture.